 What is the coolest thing about your house & community?

 Living on the upper row keeps you very close to campus life, but also provides the opportunity for a quieter night in when you need one.
 Since we are a relatively small house (37 people), everyone in the house knows one another, creating a comforting home.
-It also easy to make new friends through the theme house community, as we plan events with Slav and French house.
-Beer & Pretzels (held twice per quarter), German baking, and our dope kitchen make for an awesome home.
+It’s also easy to make new friends through the theme house community, as we plan events with Slav and French House.
+Weekly happy hours, Beer & Pretzels, Oktoberfest, German baking, and our dope kitchen make for an awesome home.

 What makes a successful Haus Staff member?